Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Introduction

 \section{Introduction}

 The distribution of atmospheres on rocky planets is one of the major unanswered questions of exoplanet science, with wide-ranging implications for the formation pathway, climate variability, and ultimately surface habitability of potentially Earth-like worlds \citep{Wordsworth2022,Lichtenberg2024}.
-There are so far no rocky exoplanets with unambiguously detected atmospheres.
+So far, there are no rocky exoplanets with unambiguously detected atmospheres.
 The James Webb Space Telescope (JWST) can measure thermal emission from rocky planets orbiting smaller, cooler stars, which may contain indications of the presence or absence of atmospheres.
-The signal-to-noise ratio (the ratio of planetary to stellar flux) for these observations is highest in the mid-infrared, around 10 to 15 $\mu$m, which overlaps with a CO$_{2}$ absorption feature.
-Observations with the F1500W and F1280W photometric filters of the MIRI instrument on JWST (and possibly the MIRI/LRS instrument for hotter planets) therefore have the ability to detect departures from the thermal emission due to a black-body planet.
+The signal-to-noise ratio for these observations is highest in the mid-infrared, around 10 to 15 $\mu$m, which overlaps with a CO$_{2}$ absorption feature.
+Observations with the F1500W and F1280W photometric filters of the MIRI instrument on JWST \citep{rieke2015mid} (and possibly the MIRI/LRS instrument for hotter planets) therefore have the ability to detect departures from the thermal emission due to a black body planet.
 These departures could be caused by changes to albedo, surface spectral features, atmospheric spectral features, or atmospheric heat redistribution.
-These features can have degenerate effects on the observed thermal emission, especially in the bandpasses of individual photometric filters.
+These features can have degenerate effects on thermal emission, especially in the bandpasses of individual photometric filters.